Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Experimental setting

 \subsection{List of data sets}

-A complete list of the 80 artificial and real data sets used in this paper is provided below, indicating the number of samples ($N$), dimension ($p$), ground-truth number of clusters ($K^{\star}$) and reference.
-The artificial data sets are easily downloaded from the archives \citeAppendix{deric} and \citeAppendix{gago}.
-The data sets without references are original and have been created for this work, in order to provide more challenging model selection tasks.
+A complete list of the 73 data sets used in the benchmark is provided below, indicating the number of samples ($N$), dimension ($p$), ground-truth number of clusters ($K^{\star}$) and reference.
+The data sets are easily downloaded from the archives \cite{deric} and \cite{gago}.
+The data sets without references are original and have been created for this work, in order to provide challenging model selection tasks.
 They will be available in the companion repository of this paper.